Passiflora (Passion Vine)

 When smoked, Passiflora delivers gentle effects that make it a popular choice for evening wind-down routines.
 The herb’s natural compounds create a soothing experience without overwhelming intensity.

-• Mild sedation that melts away daily stress and tension
+• Mild sedation that eases daily stress and tension

 • Calming mental clarity that quiets racing thoughts